cfhamlet/os-urlpattern/README.rst

 * Components of the parsed URLs at the same position are in the same **character space**.

-* Different types of charactors may in the same order in most cases.
+* Different types of charactors may be in the same order in most cases.

 URL structure